 The decommissioning costs are calculated using current 2020-2021 pricing.
-In keeping with the requirements of many jurisdictions the estimate of net costs should be updated periodically to recognize price trends for both decommissioning costs and the salvage and resale values of the components.
+In keeping with the requirements of many jurisdictions the estimate of net costs will be updated periodically to recognize price trends for both decommissioning costs and the salvage and resale values of the components (see Section 1.5 above).
 This estimate is based on the first five years of Project operation which is anticipated to begin commercial operation in 2023.
-Subsequent revisions to the decommissioning plan and cost estimate may be required based on changes in construction techniques and technology, changing material scrap or resale values and as required by the Site Permit.
+Subsequent revisions to the decommissioning plan and cost estimate are required based on changes in construction techniques and technology, changing material scrap or resale values and as required by the Site Permit.